jacksonh1/pairk/docs/user_guide.rst

 the main method for Step 2 is the ``pairk.calculate_conservation`` method.
 It simply takes the ``PairkAln`` object as input, along with a columnwise conservation scoring function and returns a ``PairkConservation`` object.

 The columnwise conservation scoring function can be any function that takes a string of residues (a column of an alignment) as an input and returns a float (conservation score).
-You can use custom functions here, but pairk comes with a few built-in functions from Capra and Singh 2007 (DOI: 10.1093/bioinformatics/btm270) available in the ``pairk.pairk_conservation.capra_singh_functions`` module.
-The ``pairk.pairk_conservation.capra_singh_functions.property_entropy`` is the default function used by ``pairk.calculate_conservation``.
+You can use custom functions here, but pairk comes with a few built-in functions from Capra and Singh 2007 (DOI: 10.1093/bioinformatics/btm270) available in the ``pairk.capra_singh_functions`` module.
+The ``pairk.capra_singh_functions.property_entropy`` is the default function used by ``pairk.calculate_conservation``.

-.. automodule:: pairk.pairk_conservation.capra_singh_functions
+.. automodule:: pairk.capra_singh_functions
    :members:
    :undoc-members:
    :no-index: